desicochrane/data-science-masters/README.md

 - [ ] 📚 [Book of Proof](http://www.people.vcu.edu/~rhammack/BookOfProof/BookOfProof.pdf)

 ### Number Theory
-Number theory is fundamental to reasoning about discrete objects.
+Number theory is fundamental in reasoning about numbers as discrete mathematic structures with applications in cryptography and efficient numerical computation.

 By the end of this sub-module you should be very confident proving and reasoning about concepts including: divisibility, bezouts identity, modular arithmetic, eulers totient theorem, fermats little theorem, integer factorization, diophantine equations, the fundemental theorem of arithmetic, chinese remainder theorem, RSA and the discrete logarithm problem.

 - [X] [Coursera - Number Theory and Cryptography](https://www.coursera.org/learn/number-theory-cryptography)
 - [X] [MIT - Mathematics for Computer Science (2010) - Number Theory I](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/video-lectures/lecture-4-number-theory-i/)